leslylopez43/assigment2/README.md

 How to Play
 ![](img.png/Screenshot%202023-04-21%20at%2015.32.50.png)
-Enter your name and difficulty level (Easy or Hard) in the input field.
-Click the "Start Game" button.
+Enter your name and difficulty level (Easy or Hard) in the input field. after to type you name and chose the level hard or easy then press enter key Click the "Start Game" button.
 The game board will appear.
 Click on a square to place your marker (X or O).
 The computer will then take its turn, and the game will continue until someone wins or the game ends in a tie.